calebwaldorf/site/_posts/publications/2019-12-12-working-on-our-thoughts.md

 ---
 layout: post
-title: Working on 0ur Thoughts
+title: Working on Our Thoughts
 category: past
 ---